gregl83/comandare/README.md

 ## Installation

 1. [Install Rust and Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)
-2. Git clone this repository.
+2. Git clone this repository
-3. From cloned repository, run `cargo install --path=.`
+3. From cloned repository, run:
+   `cargo install --path=.`
-4. That's it! `comandare` should now be installed on your system.
+4. That's it! `comandare` should now be installed on your system

 ## Usage